 Guanacaste Costa Rica Playa Carrillo: a quiet and beautiful beach destination.

-As darkness fell we split our time between photography and sitting and enjoying the beach and sunset.
+As darkness fell, we split our time between taking photos and soaking in the beach and sunset.

-Being from the Pacific Northwest where sunsets linger, we soon got used to the rapid dip of the sun below the tropical pacific ocean horizon at a relatively early hour.
-Being on the beach by 4:30pm allowed us to catch the 5:00 – 5:30 sunset times.
+Coming from the Pacific Northwest where sunsets last longer, we had to get used to the quick disappearance of the sun over the tropical Pacific Ocean.
+But by arriving at the beach by 4:30 pm, we were able to catch the sunset between 5:00 and 5:30 pm.

 Although I didn’t have my tripod for our first visit to Carrillo, I managed to capture a stunning image of the peaceful and tranquil beach with a 1.5-second handheld exposure.
 Despite the swaying boat, waves, and my own movements, I was happy with the result.
 The entire Guanacaste region was a paradise to explore.